runtimeverification/wasm-semantics/wasm.md

 ### Text Format

-TODO: Break out into its own module.

-According to the WebAssembly semantics there are 3 categories of instructions.
+WebAssmebly code consists of instruction sequences.
+The basic abstract syntax contains only the `instr` syntax production.
+The text format also specifies the `plaininstr`, which corresponds almost exactly to the the `instr` production.

--  Plain Instructions (`PlainInstr`): Most instructions are plain instructions.
-They could be wrapped in parentheses and optionally includes nested folded instructions to indicate its operands.
+Most instructions are plain instructions.

 ```k
     syntax Instr ::= PlainInstr